vvv/gerrit-fetch/README.md

 git checkout -b c/5784/2 FETCH_HEAD
 ```

-`gerrit-fetch` can fetch the last patchset of a change, a particular
+`gerrit-fetch` can download the last patchset of a change, a particular
 patchset, or all patchsets of a change.

 For every fetched patchset a local branch is created.
 E.g.,